How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 How To Use Coconut Oil For Shaving

 It’s very straightforward to use coconut oil to shave.
-These instructions apply whether you want to use coconut oil for shaving legs, coconut oil for shaving face or coconut oil for shaving down there although I do have some extra details about shaving in all those areas below.
+These instructions apply whether you want to use coconut oil for shaving legs, coconut oil for shaving face, or coconut oil for shaving down there although I do have some extra details about shaving in all those areas below.

 The best coconut oil for shaving is really any virgin coconut oil.
 I use Carrington Farms Organic Extra Virgin Coconut Oil.